Trusted WordPress tutorials, when you need them most.

 Specify Pages You Don’t Want to be Cached

 By default, the plugin will cache all the pages on your site.
 This can increase the size of your cache files and use more resources.
-However, WP Super Cache allows you to add pages that you don’t want to be cached.
+However, WP Super Cache allows you to choose pages that you don’t want to be cached.

 For example, if you have an eCommerce store, then you can exclude pages that visitors don’t often visit and save server resources.
 These can be the checkout page, account page, and thank you page.

-Add page URLs to remove from caching
+Add page URLs in WP Super Cache to remove from caching

 When you’re done, don’t forget to click the ‘Save Strings’ button.

-Setting Up CDN With WP Super Cache
+Setting Up WP Super Cache to Work With Your CDN

-Enable CDN support
+Enable CDN support in WP Super Cache

-Click the skip HTTPS URLs option
+Click the skip HTTPS URLs option in WP Super Cache

-Now your website is ready to serve static content from a CDN.
+Now, your website is ready to serve static content from a CDN.

 Serve a Static Site With WP Super Cache